simoncfwylb/git201701/readme.txt

-git is a version control system git is free software sssssssssss append GPL
+git is a  distribution version control system git is free software sssssssssss append GPL